Alexcmad/UnovaApi/README.md

 - Accepts an integer for the captcha mode (default: 1)
 - Returns a dictionary with information about the message
 - Returns None if the username cannot be found
-- If 0 is passed as the captcha mode the user will be prompted to solve a captcha that will be downloaded to disk
+- If 0 is passed as the captcha mode the program will attempt to draw the captcha in terminal and prompt the user to solve it

+(All message related changes may take a while to reflect)

 client.send_money(username, quantity, captcha)
 - Accepts a string for the username